-Comprehensive, cutting-edge content prepares you for today’s orthodontics!
+Comprehensive, cutting-edge content prepares your students for today’s orthodontic practice!
 Orthodontics: Current Principles and Techniques, 6th Edition provides evidence-based coverage of orthodontic diagnosis, planning strategies, and treatment protocols, including esthetics, genetics, temporary anchorage devices, aligners, technology-assisted biomechanics, and much more.
 New to this edition is an Expert Consult website using videos and additional visuals to show concepts difficult to explain with words alone.
 Expert Consult also adds three online-only chapters, research updates, and a fully searchable version of the text.
-From respected editors Lee Graber, Robert Vanarsdall, Katherine Vig, and Greg Huang, along with a veritable Who’s Who of expert contributors, this classic reference has a concise, no-nonsense approach to treatment that makes it the go-to book for orthodontic residents and practitioners!
+From respected editors Lee Graber, Robert Vanarsdall, Katherine Vig, and Greg Huang, along with a veritable Who’s Who of expert contributors, this classic orthodontic reference is the go-to textbook that students will use in the classroom and in practice!

 - Comprehensive coverage provides a one-stop resource for the field of orthodontics, including foundational theory and the latest on the materials and techniques used in today’s practice.

 - Experienced, renowned editors lead a team of expert, international contributors, bringing the most authoritative clinical practice and supporting science from the best and brightest in the industry.

 - More than 3,400 images include a mixture of radiographs, full-color clinical photos, and anatomic or schematic line drawings, showing examples of treatment, techniques, and outcomes.

 - Extensive references make it easy to look up the latest in orthodontic research and evidence-based information, and all references also appear online.